 Bolz Center Resources

 Students have a multitude of opportunities to pursue professional development, both within the programs, as well as across campus.
-In the Bolz Center, students will be part of the biennial Bolz Center Collegium, a professional development and alumni event, which boasts national/international field and industry speakers and workshops.
-We also provide opportunities for our students to participate in events including Madison Nonprofit Day, WI Arts Advocacy Day, and the UW Fundraising and Development Workshop each year.
-Additional speakers and guests visit the center for one-day convenings and seminars, and we host site visits where we visit these industry leaders in their home cities and organizations.
+In the Bolz Center, students will be part of the Bolz Center Collegium, a professional development and alumni event, which boasts national/international field and industry speakers and workshops.
+We also provide opportunities for our students to participate in events including Madison Nonprofit Day, WI Arts Advocacy Day, and the UW Fundraising and Development Workshop.
+Additional speakers and guests visit the center for convenings and seminars, and we host site visits where we visit these industry leaders in their home cities and organizations.

 - Explore and apply foundational knowledge in arts and business topics in non-profit and entrepreneurial contexts that include evidence-based decision-making, cultural sensitivity and artistic integrity.